ibeach/ibeach.github.io/index.md

 <h3>Design:</h3>
 <ul>
 	<li>
-	I designed the newsletter for the University of Toronto Mathematics Graduate Student Association.
+	I helped design the newsletter for the University of Toronto Mathematics Graduate Student Association.
 	</li>
 	<li>
 	I designed the poster for the 2023 and 2024 <a href="https://ibeach.github.io/files/birds_eye.pdf">Bird's Eye Conference.</a>